 Disaster Relief and Recovery

-Listed below are the domestic projects Do Your Part runs.
-Our projects vary in scope and location and include issues such as disaster relief, rescue and respond operations, and community organizing and building.
+Listed below are the domestic projects Do Your Part runs or has been involved with in some capacity.
+Our projects vary in scope and location, and include issues such as disaster relief, rescue and response operations, and community organizing and building.

 Listed below are the international projects Do Your Part manages.
 Our projects include issues such as refugee resettlement, humanitarian aid distribution, vaccinations, and community organizing and building.
 Through the support of volunteers, and other international humanitarian organizations, we empower persecuted and displaced persons seeking safety and sustenance.